lolicato/OpenBuilder/README.md

 ---

-## Running the Application
+## Running OpenBuilder

-Once the environment is activated, launch the web application with:
+Launch the local web interface with:

 ```bash
 streamlit run app.py
 ```

-Your browser will automatically open the local web interface.
+Your browser should automatically open the application.

 ---

 ## Requirements

-The environment installs the main dependencies automatically, including:
+Main dependencies include:

 - Python 3.10
 - COBY
 - MDAnalysis
 - NumPy
 - Pandas
 - SciPy
 - Scikit-learn
 - Streamlit

-Additional packages are installed via pip where required.
+Additional packages may be installed through pip where required.

 ---

 ## Contributing

-Contributions, suggestions, and bug reports are welcome.
+We welcome:

+- Bug reports
+- Feature requests
+- Documentation improvements (creation)
+- Pull requests
+- New simulation workflows

-Please open an issue or submit a pull request.
+If you'd like to help shape OpenBuilder, feel free to open an issue or contact us directly.

 ---

 ## License

-This project is distributed under the MIT License.
+This software is currently available for academic and personal use only.

+Modification, redistribution, forks, or derivative works are not permitted without prior written permission from the authors.

+The project will be released under an open-source license after publication of the first associated research paper.

+See the LICENSE file for full details.

 ---

 ## Acknowledgements

-OpenBuilder builds upon several outstanding open-source projects in the computational molecular science ecosystem, including:
+OpenBuilder builds on the work of incredible open-source communities:

+- COBY
-- **COBY**
+- MDAnalysis
-- **MDAnalysis**
+- Streamlit
-- **Streamlit**
+- NumPy
-- **NumPy / SciPy**
+- SciPy